RUS-92/OpenpilotToolkit/README.md

 Class library and toolkit for interacting with your openpilot / comma devices.

-<a href='https://github.com/spektor56/OpenpilotToolkit/releases/download/1.8.0/OpenpilotToolkit.7z' target='_blank'>Download for Windows</a>
+<a href='https://archive.org/download/openpilot-toolkit.-7z/OpenpilotToolkit.7z' target='_blank'>Download for Windows</a>

-<a href='https://github.com/spektor56/OpenpilotToolkit/releases/download/1.1.0/com.spektor56.openpilottoolkitandroid-Signed.apk' target='_blank'>Download For Android</a>

 Current Features
 ------